Slip Rings FAQ's

 Q: Your brochures highlight your ability to pass signals through your slip rings.
 Don't most slip rings pass signals?
 How are yours different in that respect?

 A: The most basic slip ring design can pass power.
 We can handle audio, video, DC power, AC power, temperature sensors, heaters, high voltage, strain gauges, digital data and control signals to name a few.
-To successfully pass high speed that requires a much more sophisticated design than just transmitting power.
-Poly-Scientific slip rings successfully transmit the broadest band frequency transmission - from DC to gigahertz - with absolute data integrity.
+Successfully passing high speed requires a much more sophisticated design than just transmitting power.
+Moog slip rings successfully transmit the broadest band frequency transmission - from DC to gigahertz - with absolute data integrity.

 A: Confusion has arisen because different industries define the term in different manners.
 We refer to a circuit as a single conducting path through the slip ring.
 If there is a return path or ground, that is a separate circuit.
 Circuit, ring and way are synonymous.

-Q: When would I use slip rings separates, as opposed to a capsule?
+Q: When would I use slip ring separates, as opposed to a capsule?